MxDkl/ChatRPI/README.md

 ## Build a Chatbot that can talk to users about your website
 Powered by Pinecone and Openai

-### Example:
+## Example:
 https://ChatRPI.com/

 # How to use
 - Clone this repo
-- Create a .env file with the following variables:
+- Create a pinecone/.env file with the following variables:
 ```
 OPENAIKEY =
 PINECONEKEY =